WCSCourses/Helminths_2021/manuals/module_4_project_intro/module_4_project_introduction.md

 ## Here are the 4 projects and their questions:

-### 1)	S. mansoni in vivo timecourse
+### 1)	_S. mansoni_ in vivo timecourse
 This dataset come from the same RNA-seq data as your transcriptomic module (Module 7).
-These are different stages of _S. mansoni_ from infected mice, from early day-6 worms through to adult worms from ([Wangwiwatsin et al 2020](https://journals.plos.org/plosntds/article/authors?id=10.1371/journal.pntd.0007743)).
+These are different stages of _S. mansoni_ from infected mice, from early day-6 worms through to adult worms from ([Wangwiwatsin et al. (2020)](https://journals.plos.org/plosntds/article/authors?id=10.1371/journal.pntd.0007743)).
 However, this same dataset have been mapped to a different version of the reference genome.
 The data you analysed on Module 7 were mapped to an older version.
 For this exercise, we can find out if our interesting results from the previous genome version still remain when we use a newer version.
 In addition, have a go at different pairwise comparisons that were not explored in Module 7, run GO term enrichment on the list of differentially expressed genes, and explore any genes that look particularly interesting.

 **Key questions**
 -	What happened as the parasites developed to the next stage?